THE REALITY OF FINDING WORK IN BERLIN IN 2023

 3) Most German employment visas require a university degree or vocational training

-Most visas require a university degree or have taken vocational training.
-Someone without a degree may have loads of experience and be better qualified than another candidate with a degree who’s applying for the same position, but the government will almost always hand the visa to the person with the degree.
+Most visas require a university degree or vocational training.
+Someone without a degree may be better qualified than another candidate with a degree who’s applying for the same position, but most companies will opt for the easer route and hire the person with the degree.

 4) Not all German companies want to sponsor your work permit

-While the country has done much to make the barrier of entry for working in Germany easier, old practices remain, and sadly, finances still guide businesses in making their decisions.
+While the country has done much to make the barrier of entry for working in Germany easier, old practices remain, and finances usually guide businesses in making such decisions.